Recipe · Smoked · Advanced

 Can I do it without wrapping in butcher paper?

 Yes, but add 3-4 hours to the total time and the bark turns coarser.
 This is the "no wrap" method — more smoke, more crust, but also more risk of drying out.
-We recommend wrapping unless you have a whole day and want a stronger smoke note.
+Wrapping is the recommended option unless you have a whole day and want a stronger smoke note.

 What is the best wood for pulled pork?